5 Jaw Dropping Waterfalls

 Mesa Falls, located in Southeastern Idaho along the Mesa Falls Scenic Byway, includes an Upper and Lower Falls, both with their own observing areas.
 At 110 and 85 feet, these falls provide endless photography opportunities.
 The idyllic setting in the Caribou-Targhee National Forest places these falls among the most magnificent in the country.
 Being the only falls in the state not used for irrigation or hydroelectric projects leads to a more natural, relaxed setting.

 The 28 mile drive along the Mesa Falls Scenic Byway takes you through beautiful forests and rivers, including Harriman State Park, until you arrive at the amazing falls.
 The Upper Falls, the more scenic of the 2, offers a wooden walkway path for viewing the falls.
 The dense forests and river both create the perfect setup for beautiful pictures.

 In addition, there are picnic tables and a small gift shop in the area.
 Those traveling from afar can stay in nearby towns such as Ashton, Rexburg, or Idaho Falls.
-Mesa Falls Lodge in Ashton is a great option which is located just off the byway.
+Ashton Log Cabin rentals is a great option which is located just off the byway.

 Getting here: The Mesa Falls Scenic Byway begins in Ashton, Idaho at the junction of US 20 and Idaho 47.

 Kaaterskill Falls, a beautiful 2 tier waterfall in upstate New York, stands as the highest in NY state at 260 feet.
 This natural wonder is accessible via an easy 0.75 mile hike through the woods.
 This peaceful walk through nature leads you to these breathtaking falls, an absolute must-visit by any photographer.